Marshalls needed in Masterton - 24th Feb

 Yip, huge thanks to the marshalls that volinteered!
 Was great to see alot of friendly familiar faces round the place, Ingrid and Kirstie enjoyed there day, even if Dan tried to take out the fence Ingrid was standing behind (marshalling morning speed section) -video to come soon...

-Though the hazards were great, nothing to stupidly steep and gave a bit of advantage to us smaller trucks!
-No problem with the water depth, I know the limits for water, and trucks set up accordingly!!
+Though the hazards were great, nothing to stupidly steep and gave a bit of advantage to us smaller trucks! :D No problem with the water depth, I know the limits for water, and trucks set up accordingly!!

 It's just more fun in a lada !!